sfsneed70/readme_generator/README.md

   Clone the repository from github.
 Install the dependent packages using:  npm install
   ## Usage
   Run the application using:  node index.js<br>
-  Here is a link to a video walkthrough of using the application:  https://drive.google.com/file/d/1Bv4_5PjYWZVpzM08bsoRgZk4_4qgqmrW/view
+  Link to a video walkthrough of using the application:  https://drive.google.com/file/d/1Bv4_5PjYWZVpzM08bsoRgZk4_4qgqmrW/view
   ## Contributing
   Fork the project.
 Create a feature branch.
 Commit your changes.
 Push the branch.
 Open a pull request.
   ## Tests